-Fig. 3-8: Pneumatic Panel
+Fig. 3-12: Pneumatic Panel

-- 1. The standard Machine Tending Solution comes with a single solenoid valve that feeds the Button Activator and the Air Nozzle.
+- The incoming air supply must deliver a minimal debit of 300L/min and a pressure of 6 to 8 bar (87 to 116 psi). - Use dry and filtered air only.
+Follow the ISO 8573-1, class 7.4.4 standard.
+We recommend using a local pressure regulator with a filter and air dryer. - 1.
+The standard Machine Tending Solution comes with a single solenoid valve that feeds the Button Activator and the Air Nozzle.
 If you ordered the Foot Switch Activator, additional components are included but are not assembled to the Pneumatic Panel.
 Refer to the Foot Switch Activator section to assemble the additional components. - 2.
 Identify the location where the Pneumatic Panel will be installed.
 Keep in mind the length of the air tubes: - 5 m long for the Button Activator - 8 m long for the Air Nozzle - 5 m long for the Foot Switch Activator (optional) - 3.
 Using the four M6 screws, the four M6 nuts, the four 12.7 mm plastic spacers, the 10 mm wrench and the 4 mm hex key, install the Pneumatic Panel at its final location. - The nuts are installed behind the surface where the Pneumatic Panel is installed. - The plastic spacers are installed between the Pneumatic Panel and the surface where it is installed.

-Make sure installing the Robotiq Controller on your machine does not alter any type of warranty or certification.
+Make sure installing the Pneumatic Panel on your machine does not alter any type of warranty or certification.

 - 4. Install the provided thread adapter and connect the air supply. - 5.
-Open the shut off valve. - 6.
-Connect the solenoid valve cables (from two to four, depending on your scope of delivery): connect the male ends to the Robotiq Controller.
+Open the shut off valve.

+6. Connect the solenoid valve cables (from two to four, depending on your scope of delivery): connect the male ends to the Robotiq Controller.
 Tighten the rings.

-Fig. 3-9: Connectors for solenoid valves
+Fig. 3-13: Connectors for solenoid valves